Frequently Asked Questions

 Tuition varies by program.
 The costs for the upcoming academic year are available online.

 What is included in the tuition?

 The tuition for the Executive MBA and Emerging Leaders MBA is all inclusive.
 It includes:

 - Course material, including books and cases

 - Travel and accomodations for field studies

-For the Professional's MBA, Master of Science in Finance, Cybersecurity Certificate, and Accounting Certificate, tuition is based on a per credit hour basis.
+For the Professional's MBA, Master of Science in Finance, Cybersecurity Certificate, Accounting Certificate, and Master of Accounting tuition is based on a per credit hour basis.

 What are the benefits of funding your graduate degree through loans?

 A Federal Stafford Loan does not go into repayment until six months after a student either falls below half-time or finishes their program.
 Federal Direct unsubsidized Stafford Loans have a fixed interest rate of 6.8%.
 Although interest accrues while the student is in school, this interest rate is usually much better than the interest rate on a credit card.
 Students can choose to pay the interest or let it be added to the principal of the loan.